Auntie Mame (film): Reception

 Rosalind Russell drew wide praise for her performance.
-In an article describing why Turner Classic Movies has named it one of “The Essentials.”
-Andrea Passafiume observes that the role transformed Russell's career, “first on the Broadway stage and then on the big screen.
+In an article describing why Turner Classic Movies has named it one of “The Essentials”, Andrea Passafiume observes that the role transformed Russell's career, “first on the Broadway stage and then on the big screen.
 Having long been a top level movie star throughout the 1930s and 40s, Russell's career in Hollywood was dwindling as she settled into middle age.
 The role of Mame Dennis... gave her the chance to be glamorous and showcase her sharp comedic talents, which reminded the world that she was still a vital force to be reckoned with.
 The success of the play made her the toast of Broadway, and the hit film gave her her first Oscar® nomination as Best Actress in more than a decade".

 Passafiume adds that the film also transformed Warner Bros.
 Studios, which was "desperate for a hit, having suffered through a string of recent disappointments which put the once thriving studio increasingly in the red.
 Auntie Mame was the answer to their prayers and helped restore the studio's former glory."
 Auntie Mame became the second highest-grossing film of 1958, earning a net profit of $8,800,000.

-Bosley Crowther of The New York Times wrote that "for all its absurd exaggerations and bland inconsistencies, this picture of a tireless party-giver is a highly entertaining thing to see.
-And, because of the gags that gush from it, it is a constantly amusing thing to hear.
+The movie premiered at the Radio City Music Hall, and Bosley Crowther of The New York Times wrote that "for all its absurd exaggerations and bland inconsistencies, this picture of a tireless party-giver is a highly entertaining thing to see.
+And, because of the gags that gush from it, it is a constantly amusing thing to hear."
 Variety called the film "a faithfully funny recording of the hit play, changed only in some small details to conform to motion picture mores ...
 Rosalind Russell recreates the title role for the film and re-establishes herself as a top picture personality."
 Harrison's Reports called the film "a fast and furious comedy, with a glamorous background and considerable deep human appeal ...
 Rosalind Russell, who scored a huge success in the stage play, repeats her wonderful performance as the uninhibited heroine in this screen version.
 She fits the role so ideally that it is difficult to imagine any one else in the part."

 Richard L. Coe of The Washington Post called the film "broad as the Atlantic, too broad for me, but it's still a hilarious, observant comedy ...
 Miss Russell remains just plain wonderful in the part."
 John McCarten of The New Yorker dismissed the film, writing that Russell "works hard," but that the film "bogs down badly before it has gone any distance."
 The Monthly Film Bulletin wrote that the film was "virtually a one-woman revue, a series of turns—Mame as hostess, shopgirl, telephone operator, counterfeit Southern Belle, writer, actress—carried along on a strong current of personality.
 Rosalind Russell, who created the part on the stage, takes a turn or two to get into her stride; once established, however, her superbly confident timing and powerfully empathic comedy personality see her happily through."